 With these words ringing in her ears, Katy graduated from the University of Georgia in 2008.
 Eager to make a difference, she became a CASA volunteer with Alcovy CASA, Inc. in Newton County.
 Loving the work and the children, Katy then became the Volunteer Coordinator of Rockdale County CASA, Inc. There, she supervised numerous volunteers that served 100% of the children in foster care.
 She then moved into the Executive Director's role at Children's Voice: CASA, Inc. on April 2, 2012.
 Though no longer acting as a CASA volunteer, over the course of her service, Katy personally advocated for 7 children in 5 different families.
 Most importantly, each of the children were either reunified with their parent(s) or placed in a permanent home with relatives.
 Having served CASA in almost every way possible, Katy says, "I wouldn't trade my experience with CASA for anything.
 It is my privilege to work with our volunteers and children in foster care.
 I do my best everyday to ensure that all children have a safe, permanent home".

-Joy Bates, Recruitment & Training Coordinator
+Joy Bates, Advocacy Recruitment & Training Coordinator

 After a successful career in Human Resource and Financial management, Joy went home to care for her mother.
 While watching Dr. Phil, she heard a plea for Court Appointed Special Advocates and decided to answer the call by volunteering in her community with Children’s Voice: CASA, Inc. She was sworn in as a CASA volunteer in April 2011.
 Always a champion for others and an avid believer in to whom much is given much is expected, she quickly learned that it was a great decision.
 By November 2011 Joy had become a part of staff as a Volunteer Coordinator.
 In this role she has been able to bring a level of professionalism and standard of excellence.
 Concerned about the welfare of all children, Joy was very encouraged to learn that National CASA is as concerned as she is with the disparate outcomes for children of color.
 She is committed to ensuring our volunteers are culturally competent and are not unwittingly adding to the disproportionality.
 Joy counts her two children among her greatest accomplishments.
 She is a minister in her church and uses her gift of teaching in Christian Education.
 She embraces the healing power of laughter and loves everything nature and sports.

-Ann Mathis, Volunteer Coordinator
+Ann Mathis, Advocacy Program Coordinator

 “Have you listened to words of the Matthew West song “Do Something”?
 That’s the question Ann recently asked Katy.
 Ann said on that particular day, she was feeling like, “wow, there must be more than I can to do help the children.”